THE Rotary club of Anstruther has joined forces with its counterparts in South America to battle diabetes.

 Funds for the project, which has been two years in the planning, came from both clubs and the Rotary Foundation.

 Mr Lindsay told the Mail diabetes is very prevalent in Guyana.
 He said: “Most people don’t realise they have type 2 until health problems become acute, and possibly fatal.

-“The cost in terms of health and sheer misery is incalculable and, while diet and exercise have a significant effect in halting the disease, testing is essential.
+“The cost in terms of health and sheer misery is incalculable and, whilst diet and exercise have a significant effect in halting the disease, testing is essential.

 “Much preparatory work was done with the Rotary Club of Demerara to raise awareness and to establish collaborative links with the Ministry of Health.”

-While in Guyana, Mr Lindsay discovered 10 per cent of those tested had high blood sugar readings and will need to be regularly monitored.
-One person’s reading was five times the ‘safe’ limit and had to be put straight on to insulin.
+Whilst in Guyana Mr Lindsay discovered 10 per cent of those tested had high blood sugar readings and will need to be regularly monitored.
+One person’s reading was five times the ‘safe’ limit and had to be put straight onto insulin.

-Mr Lindsay also started a literacy project while there.
+Mr Lindsay also started a literacy project whilst there.